NEW · MAY 2026 · Bound State Envelope v1.0

 Signal and Noise: The Separability Problem in Multi-Agent Systems

-Examines how synthetic cognitive systems distinguish relevant signal from environmental noise—and how this separability enables coordinated action across multiple agents.
+Examines the L3 noise_separator channel as a fundamental cognitive mechanism—how agents distinguish relevant signal from environmental noise, and how this separability enables coordinated action.
 Includes case studies from MCBSE multi-agent sessions.

 Download PDF